France kicks off fans' return to elite European soccer - WHIZ News

+For their return to work, PSG’s marquee attacking duo of Neymar and Kylian Mbappe sported face masks in red, white and blue PSG colors on their way into the arena and wore messages of thanks for health workers on their kit.

-“Now it’s for real … we’re back,” Mbappe tweeted before the kickoff of Paris Saint-Germain against Le Havre, an exhibition match that was the first encounter in front of fans to feature one of Europe’s elite clubs since the outbreak erupted.
+“Now it’s for real … we’re back,” Mbappe tweeted before kickoff against Le Havre.
+The exhibition match in the Normandy port city was the first encounter in front of fans to feature one of Europe’s elite clubs since the outbreak erupted.

-PSG said its players would have the words “Tous unis” (All united) and “Merci” (Thank you) on their kit to show appreciation for health workers.
+PSG players had the words “Tous unis” (All united) and “Merci” (Thank you) on their kit to show appreciation for health workers.

 Among Europe’s top 5 leagues, only France is letting spectators back into soccer stadiums.
 Germany finished its season without fans but the league and clubs are exploring plans to play 2020-21 with fans.
 Play has resumed without fans in Spain, England and Italy.

-The 24-man squad picked by Paris coach Thomas Tuchel includes the club’s marquee stars, gearing up after four months of inactivity for their last competitive matches of the season.
+The 24-man squad picked by Paris coach Thomas Tuchel was gearing up after four months of inactivity for its last competitive matches of the season.
 PSG plays the finals of the French Cup and the League Cup later this month and the quarterfinals of the Champions League in August.

 Leicester reported from Le Pecq, France.